- Buy crypto at true cost with the lowest fees

 Unlike trading stocks and commodities, the cryptocurrency market isn't traded on a regulated exchange.
-Rather, the market is open 24/7 across a growing number of exchanges.
+Rather, the bitcoin market and every other cryptocurrency market is open 24/7 across a growing number of exchanges.

 Your local time is